 Attractions

-The bastide town of Beaumont de lomagne is only a few minutes drive away and is famous as the garlic capital of France, with its own racecourse.
+The village of Beaumont is only a few minutes drive away and is famous as the garlic capital of France, with its own racecourse.
 It has bars, restaurants, pharmacies, several shops and a Saturday market.

-The surrounding countryside provides excellent routes for cycling and rambling and the local roads of the Tarn and Garonne are a “must” for bikers.
-The scenic views are a painter’s paradise.
+The surrounding countryside provides excellent routes for cycling and walkingand the local roads of the Tarn and Garonne are a "must" for bikers.
+The scenic views are a painter's paradise.

 The lake at Beaumont with it’s recreational facilities is ideal for children.
 Fishing is very popular on the lake and there are many other spots in the locality to suit those Carp fishermen!